Metformin mechanism of action

 • Potential Cancer Prevention: Some research suggests that metformin may have potential anti-cancer properties and could reduce the risk of certain types of cancer.

-See also Metformin and body weight
+See also Metformin esophagus pain

 Overall, metformin is a valuable medication in the management of type 2 diabetes, offering multiple benefits beyond just lowering blood sugar levels.